KunalKarnik/pesha/README.md

 <br>

 Navigate to a job page on indeed.com; click on the extension and "Add JOB!" - Displays the info in the console log currently.
 TODO: google cloud storage database support and more Parsing

+Unfortunately we found an alternative that had already been implemented : https://huntr.co/